Campaign of Danture: Battle of Danture

-Last Stand
+Last stand

 Now the Kandyans concentrated their attack on the middle column.
-After heavy fighting they were repulsed, but this took some time during which the middle column became separated from the vanguard, who were continuing their running battle.
+After heavy fightingl they were repulsed but this took some time during which the middle column became separated from the vanguard, who were continuing their running battle.
 In the confusion the elephants carrying Dona Catarina and other valuables, including the ammunition reserves, left the column and wandered into the forest.
 Meanwhile, the advance guard, now proceeding without a guide, took a wrong turn and stumbled into a marshy field.
 Here the Kandyans surrounded and overwhelmed them.
 Following them in, the second column mounted a better resistance, managing to hold out for three hours, but they were eventually annihilated after their captains Henrique Pinto and Diogo Borges were killed.

 With the destruction of the first two columns, only the rearguard under Pedro Lopes de Sousa remained as an effective fighting force.
 Leaving the path to avoid the marsh, the Captain-General advanced up a slope and occupied a hilltop.
 Here the Portuguese made their last stand.
 Since the ammunition reserves had been lost with the elephants, they soon ran out of gunpowder.
 But they continued to fight with spears until nightfall, when darkness brought a lull to the fighting.